Proportion of Swiss who are 'news deprived' reaches record high

 +Get the most important news from Switzerland in your inbox

-In all, 61% of SBC users also consume private media, compared to 38% of people who do not consume SBC news programmes, reports fög in the Quality of Media Yearbook.
+In all, 61% of SBC users also consume private media; by comparison, 38% of people who do not consume SBC news programmes also consume private media, reports fög in the Quality of Media Yearbook.
 Commuter and tabloid media were also consumed more frequently across all channels by SBC users compared to non-users of the public service networks.

 The same applies to the online sector.
 Only around 4% of all respondents consumed just SBC news online.
 This is significantly lower than the proportion of respondents who only use commuter and tabloid media online (26%) or only subscription media (8%).